All Episodes

 They'd like a big symbolic thing for Christmas Day.

-They regard this as a religious war, and they would regard that as a symbolic victory, killing infidels on Christmas Day.
+They regard this as a religious war and they would regard that as a symbolic victory, killing infidels on Christmas Day.

 And in the end, as I said, this is simply just the bureaucratization of the national security threat.

-Uh on nine eleven, all the guys who followed the bureaucratic procedures on the first three planes died.
+On 9-11, all the guys who followed the bureaucratic procedures on the first three planes died.

 Do you remember when they got the FAA transcripts?